-Before joining a Windows Server to a domain, you might’ve had to request firewall rules from the network team to be opened up.
-The network requirements can be pretty complex, and the requirements will vary depending on your environment.
+In order to join a Windows Server to a domain, you may need to request that the network team open certain firewall rules.
+The network requirements for this process can be complex and may vary depending on your specific environment.

-We can then have a look at those policies using the
+We can also have a look at applied Computer policies using the

 /v parameter when running